Cade Maddox: Early and personal life

 Fagan was born in Gautier, Mississippi, and grew up in a conservative, religious household.

 Talking about his early life, he said in an interview that he hated it.
 His mother was very religious; and since other than sports there were no extracurricular activities in the small town he lived in, he had to go to church twice a week on Sunday and Wednesday.
-He was raised with the belief that gay was wrong, so when he was discovering his sexuality in his early years, he had to suppress it to conform.
+He was raised with the belief that homosexuality was wrong, so when he was discovering his identity in his early years, he had to suppress it to conform.

-At 18 years of age, he was outed by his sisters to their mom after they saw his messages to a boy in his MySpace account.
+At 18 years old, he was outed by his sisters to their mom after they saw his messages to a boy in his MySpace account.
 When she asked about it, he replied that he was bisexual, because he thought it was easier to say that at the time, since he had a girlfriend and hadn't had same-sex relations.

-He describes himself as a "nerdy kid" in high school before he hit puberty.
+He described himself as a "nerdy kid" in high school before he hit puberty.
 But then he became popular, and was on Homecoming Court and crowned Most Handsome in his senior year of high school.

 He had a scholarship for soccer and played for a few years, but unsure of what he wanted to do in college, he kept changing his major.
-Then he met his now ex-husband and moved to Hawaii with him, where he lived for three years till their divorce.
+Then he met his now ex-husband and moved to Hawaii with him, where he lived for three years until their divorce.

 Cade dated fellow porn star Max Adonis for about a year, with whom he had shot his very first scene for CockyBoys.
 Since 2019, he has been in a relationship with Québécois model Kevin Benoit.

 In 2019, he legally changed his name from "Jared Wayne Fagan" to "Cade Maddox".